GalaxyGamerYT/Galaxy-Encryption/README.md

-# Galaxy-Encryption
+# GalaxyEncryption
-A set of persional functions to use in future projects.
+A set of personal functions to use in future projects.
 Made by GalaxyGamerYT